float3/float3.github.io/content/blog/veganism.md

 ### Moral Duties do not require unlimited sacrifice

-Most moral theories acknowledge that duties have boundaries—agents are not required to sacrifice their well-being or personal resources without limit.
+Most moral theories acknowledge that duties have boundaries; agents are not required to sacrifice their well-being or personal resources without limit.
 In utilitarianism, for example, the principle of diminishing marginal utility implies that beyond a point, additional sacrifice yields negligible overall benefit.
 Deontological ethics recognizes agent-relative permissions: obligations must be balanced against other duties, including self-preservation and commitments to family or community.

-In practice, we accept that extraordinary heroism—risking one's life to save another—is laudable but not morally obligatory for everyone.
+In practice, we accept that extraordinary heroism, risking one's life to save another, is laudable but not morally obligatory for everyone.
 We recognize that our capacity for empathy and action is finite: time, health, emotional energy, and social bonds constrain how much we can give.
 Thus, choosing to reduce meat consumption can be seen as a reasonable calibration of moral concern rather than an all-or-nothing demand that would erode one's ability to function and fulfill other responsibilities.

 ### I want to eat animal products